 Kathleen McDonald (’02)

 Kathleen received her J.D. from the Bowen School of Law in 2006.
-She is managing partner for the Beacon Legal Group and a specialist in immigration and cyber law.
+She is the Compliance Officer for Aristotle Inc. and a specialist in immigration and cyber law.
 She received the Arkansas Bar Association Golden Gavel Award in 2014, 2015, and 2016.
 She is a member of Leadership Greater Little Rock’s Class 30, an Arkansas Business “40 Under 40” honoree, and has been voted one of Little Rock’s “Best Lawyers in the Arkansas” by Soirée magazine.
 She is chair of the International Property section of the Arkansas Bar Association.
 She is a board member of the Little Rock Police Department Foundation, the Quapaw Quarter Association, and Think Big Little Rock.
 She is also a member of the Little Rock Rotary Club.

 Dominik Mjartan (’02)

 Dominik received his M.B.A. from Ulster University in 2003.
 He is President and CEO of South Carolina Community Bank and the former CEO of Southern Bancorp Community Partners and Executive Vice President of Southern Bancorp, Inc. here is Arkansas.
 He is a board member of Grantmakers for Education, CFI Coalition, and the Community Development Bankers Association.
 He was named by the Chronicle of Philanthropy to its global list of 40 Under 40.
 While in Little Rock, Dominik was part of Leadership Greater Little Rock and the volunteer IT Coordinator for Our House.